| A week of grumpy weather |

 that runs from the east to the west side of the island, past the newer cemetery

 and the big church.

-This spring local
+artists were invited to decorate the wall with murals of local creatures: iguanas, hermit crabs, and turtles.
 It was one of my favourite murals, not part of last year’s big Panga

 Seed fourteen murals painted in one month blitz, but still a well-planned and